mesosphere/dcos-commons/frameworks/elastic/docs/security.md

 menuWeight: 22
 ---

+{% assign data = site.data.services.elastic %}

-# DC/OS Elastic Security
+# DC/OS {{ data.techName }} Security

-The DC/OS Elastic service supports Elastic's X-Pack transport encryption mechanisms.
+The DC/OS {{ data.techName }} service supports {{ data.techName }}'s X-Pack transport encryption mechanisms.
 The service provides automation and orchestration to simplify the usage of these important features.
 At this time, X-Pack's authentication and authorization features are not supported.

 A good overview of X-Pack can be found [here](https://www.elastic.co/guide/en/x-pack/current/xpack-introduction.html).